 To create a custom property, follow this HubSpot article.
 Please Note: Each object has its own set of properties and associated tokens that work with it.
 Make sure that you are using the correct tokens for the object, otherwise your information will not be populated.

-After your property is created, open the object you are working from, and find your new property in the token list.
+After your property is created, open the object you are working from, fill out the property within the object (custom property won’t show up in the token list if the field is empty) and find your new property in the token list.
 Can’t find your new property in your token list?
 Here are some troubleshooting tips: